 As each school year brings change, Fremont High continues its cycle of growth.
 Students graduate, teachers move on or retire, and new leaders step in.
-This year, Fremont welcomes its new superintendent, Brad Dahl.
+This year, Fremont welcomes a new superintendent, Brad Dahl.

 Dahl was drawn to Fremont because he has family and friends in the area.
 With children of his own, he said it was important to be part of a community with a diverse student body.